 - Individuals who fail to file a final return on behalf of a deceased family member who is due a refund

-If you think that you may fall into one of the groups above, you might want to see if the IRS owes you money.
-First, check your records to make sure you've filed a tax return for each of the last three years that you had earnings.
+You might want to find out whether the IRS owes you money.
+First, check your records to make sure that you've filed a tax return for each of the last three years that you had earnings.

-If you were one of the many who were expecting a refund, but never received it, you might want to check out the "Where's My Refund?" tool on the IRS website.
-Tax refund checks are mailed to your last known address and can be returned to the IRS if you move and fail to provide your new address to the IRS or the U.S. Postal Service.
+You can also check the Where's My Refund? tool on the IRS website if you were expecting a refund but never received it.
+Tax refund checks are mailed to your last known address if you don't request direct deposit into your bank account.
+They can be returned to the IRS if you move and fail to provide your new address to the IRS or to the U.S. Postal Service.